Grants Program to National Voluntary Organizations

 The following will be required of all applicants in order for the department to consider a grant application:

-- a projected balanced budget disclosing all revenues from all sources, including in-kind support, as well as all expected expenses over the life of the project;
+- A projected balanced budget disclosing all revenues from all sources, including in-kind support, as well as all expected expenses over the life of the project; and

-- copies of recent reports, conference proceedings and other documents produced by the recipient, if available.
+The Department of Public Safety and Emergency Preparedness may request additional information such as copies of recent reports, conference proceedings and other documents produced by the applicant, if available.

 For more information